artcast/artcast/README.md

 * Whatever you dream up!

 Artcast is designed to deliver data in a way that is simple, efficient, and low-latency.
-Any device that can issue an HTTP request can get data from an Artcast server.
+Any device that can issue an HTTP request can receive data from an Artcast server.

 Design
 ======